wp-plugins/wtg-tasks-manager/readme.txt

 == Donators ==
 These donators have giving their permission to add their site to this list so that plugin authors can request their support for their own project.
-Please do not request donations but instead visit their site, show interest and tell them about your plugin - you may get lucky.
+Please do not request donations but instead visit their site, show interest and tell them about your own plugin - you may get lucky.

-* None Yet
+* <a href="" title="">Ryan Bayne from WebTechGlobal</a>

 == Contributors: Translation ==
 These contributors helped to localize WTG Tasks Manager by translating my endless dialog text.